srh1970/java-interview/README.md

 Refer to the coding challenge instructions found in `codingChallenge.md`

-Complete both of the challenges listed in `codingChallenge.md` and follow the instructions below to submit your solution.
+Complete all of the challenges listed in `codingChallenge.md` and follow the instructions below to submit your solution.
 Good luck!

 ## Instructions